 The Staging Diva course “The Business of Home Staging: What you need to start and how to grow” includes a detailed discussion of pricing strategy.

-I have also built a lucrative home staging business from scratch in a very competitive market.
+I built a lucrative home staging business from scratch in a very competitive market.

-You’ll also learn what home stagers charge all over North America and how not to make the same mistakes they are!
+You’ll also learn what home stagers charge in various markets and how to avoid the many mistakes they’re making!

 Discover the ONLY Home Staging Business Training Program taught by a seasoned entrepreneur who has successfully grown her own home staging business (not as a side-line to selling real estate) — The Staging Diva Training Program.
 With an MBA in marketing and hundreds of home staging clients, internationally recognized home staging expert Debra Gould, The Staging Diva, is uniquely qualified to train others how to start and grow a profitable home staging business.